blakeelias/tau2-bench/METHODOLOGICAL_ISSUE_REPORT.md

 ## The Core Issue

 The policy states:
-> "You should transfer the user to a human agent if and only if the request cannot be handled within the scope of your actions, **and there is nothing else you can do for the user (besides the non-satisfiable request)**."
+> "You should transfer the user to a human agent if and only if the request cannot be handled within the scope of your actions."

 However, this can be interpreted in two ways: